 When researching the history of the discovery of the dinosaur tracks, I first came across the name of Edward Hitchcock.
 Pastor, professor, college president, he was a prolific writer who seems never to have thrown anything away.
 Hitchcock’s life is well documented.
 James Deane’s name came up, too, because he and Hitchcock had an argument over who should have credit for priority in the discovery of the footprints. priority of discovery of the tracks.
 Whatever papers Deane left behind have disappeared, but we know of him because this dispute was well covered in the press, and when he died, his friends wrote in his defense.
 He wrote several papers and a large illustrated book about the fossil footmarks, and as a physician wrote numerous medical papers.
 The figure of Dexter Marsh, however, hovered elusively in the background.

-It wasn’t until I moved to western Massachusetts that I found a little more information at the town library and the Amherst College archives.
-(I remember a good friend, college educated, who asked, “Why don’t you just Google him?”)
-While a few records do exist, Marsh wrote little, so we barely hear his voice beyond his carefully kept records of income and expenses (which, if anyone is so inclined, would make a fantastic project along the lines of Laurel Thatcher Ulrich’s elucidation of the midwife Martha Ballard).
-He was literate but largely unschooled because he came from a family too poor to send him there.
-Seemingly humble, he achieved a brief fame and very modest fortune because he noticed what appeared to be the footprints of a bird in a slab of stone he was laying for sidewalk on Bank Row.
+While a few records do exist, Marsh wrote little in the way of narrative, so we hear his voice through carefully kept records of income and expenses (which, if anyone is so inclined, would make a fantastic project along the lines of Laurel Thatcher Ulrich’s elucidation of the midwife Martha Ballard).
+He was literate but largely unschooled because he came from a family too poor to send him.
+He achieved a brief fame and very modest fortune because he noticed what appeared to be the footprints of a bird in a slab of stone he was laying for sidewalk on Bank Row, and he followed up on that interest for many years.

-Born in 1806 in Montague, Marsh moved to Greenfield in the early 1830s and built a little house on Clay Hill, now Bank Row, near today’s Olive Street.
+Born in 1806 in Montague in western Massachusetts, Marsh moved to Greenfield in the early 1830s and built a little house on Clay Hill, now Bank Row, near today’s Olive Street.
 He married and started a family.
 He gained a reputation for industriousness, honesty, and conscientiousness.
-He was the handyman of choice for the town gentry: Russells, Alvords, Clapps all hired him for repair work to their homes and help with their gardens and animals.
+He was the handyman of choice for the town gentry: Russells, Alvords, Clapps all hired him for repair work to their homes and to help with their gardens and animals.
 He was part-time sexton at the Second Congregational Church and janitor at Town Hall.
-It was while working for Town Hall in late winter of 1835 that he noticed the “turkey tracks.”
-Although deeply religious, Marsh apparently agreed with his neighbor James Deane that scientists, not theologians, should be told about these odd marks.
+It was while working for Town Hall in late winter of 1835 that he noticed the “turkey tracks” in slabs he was laying as sidewalk.
+Although deeply religious, Marsh appears to have agreed with his neighbor James Deane that scientists, not theologians, should be told about these odd marks.
 As we know now, they were later identified as the tracks of dinosaurs, but the word dinosaur had not even been coined yet, so scientific opinion agreed with Marsh and Deane that the prints had been left by amazingly large extinct birds.

-Imagine flat stone slabs, the kind that split into sheets at the well-aimed whack of a pickaxe; that is, the kind of rocks used in sidewalks.
-If you place your pick and hit it just right, the layers pry open easily, and you can pull apart the freshly cut slab to reveal two surfaces that haven’t seen the light of day in eons, with the shadow of shapes pressed into the rock.
-In the case we are imagining here, they look like the imprints of a bird’s feet, three toes and a sort of heel, right there in the stone, concave on one face and raised on the other.
-You are looking at a fossil, the remnant of something that was once alive, although rather than a bone, this is a trace that a creature left behind.
-Surprised and pleased with your good luck, and maybe with yourself, you might immediately set about looking for more, with a feeling, half delicious, half spooky, that the past has just reached out and tapped you on the shoulder.
+Marsh was working with flat stone slabs, the kind that split into sheets at the well-aimed whack of a shim.
+If you have ever tried this, you know that if you hit it just right, the layers pry open easily and reveal two surfaces that haven’t seen the light of day in eons.
+In the case of Dexter Marsh, the slabs had impressions that looked like the imprints of a bird’s feet, three toes and a sort of heel, concave on one face and raised on the other.
+He understood that he was looking at a fossil, the remnant of something that was once alive, although rather than a bone, it was a trace that a living creature left behind.

 The proceeds allowed his family not great wealth, but some security.
 One of his sons went to Harvard and became a mining engineer in Colorado; the other moved to Nebraska, possibly after also attending college.
 The daughters seem not to have married.
 At least one died young.
 A year after her husband died, Eunice (who lived into her nineties) noted in her diary that she “set a weeping willow on Dexter’s grave and some other plants, hope they will live and flourish.”
 No willow shades the grave now in the Federal Street Cemetery, where Dexter lies between Eunice and Rebecca and daughter Ella is nearby, but there are a few flowers.
 A fitting tribute would be to fix his broken gravestone and maybe see about another willow.